ObjectModules/deploy/Mapping.md

 It is really different with what if you are going to get the food by yourself, you will find the food with the one you want, _not the food that best match to your data_.

 ##Just do the way they want
-So here the best way you shall do is take the food that the _doctor want_ you to eat.
+See that the best way you shall do is take the food that the _doctor want_ you to eat.
 Not the food that _you think_ it is the best one for you.

 In an extreme case it will be the same.
 Say you are a very important person.
 You are the president of a country.
 The country will for sure provide you a team of the best doctors in the country.
 They will do their best to find and recommend the best food for you.